17 Amusing Art Activities for Eager ESL Students

-Additionally, students are able to practice writing and spelling, since they write down new body vocabulary on each specific section.
-This is a wonderful activity to increase practical awareness, and give students a visual to draw from later in their English lives.
+This activity is a great way for students to practice writing and spelling, since they write down new body vocabulary in each section.
+It’s a wonderful activity to increase practical awareness and give students a visual to draw from later in their English lives.

-3. Coloring with Words
+6. Coloring with Words

 For example, a mountain would be colored in with brown.
 Your students will color in the mountain by writing the word “mountain” over and over in brown.

 - Worksheet containing mountains, rivers, grassy plains and maybe even a few animals.
-You can design your own worksheet or find a plethora of printable coloring sheets like this on the web.
+You can design your own worksheet or find a plethora of printable coloring sheets on the web.
 Keep in mind that you want the features in the worksheet to be large enough for your students to write the corresponding vocabulary words a few times in each area.